-As of July 9, 2020, the Board of Directors of the Corporation was comprised of seven directors.
+As of June 30, 2021, the Board was comprised of seven directors.
 Each director holds office until the next annual meeting of shareholders or until his successor is duly elected unless his office is earlier vacated in accordance with the by-laws of the Corporation.
-The names, provinces and countries of residence of each of the directors and executive officers of the Corporation, their respective positions and offices held with the Corporation, their principal occupations within the preceding five years, as at July 9, 2020 is set forth in the following table.
+The names, provinces and countries of residence of each of the directors and executive officers of the Corporation, their respective positions and offices held with the Corporation, their principal occupations within the preceding five years, as at June 30, 2021 is set forth in the following table.

 Name, Province and Country of Residence Period of Service as an Officer or Director Principal Occupation during the Past Five Years Lukas H. Lundin Geneva, Switzerland Director since July 11, 2016 Business/mining executive; Director of a number of publicly traded resource-based companies, including Josemaria, Lucara Diamond Corp., Lundin Mining Corporation, Lundin Gold Inc., and Lundin Energy AB.
-Adam I. Lundin British Columbia, Canada Director since September 11, 2017; Chairman since June 19, 2020 President and Chief Executive Officer of Josemaria since September 15, 2019, formerly Chief Executive Officer of the Corporation from September 11, 2017 to June 19, 2020 and President from September 11, 2017 until September 16, 2019; also a director of NGEx Minerals Corp. and Africa Energy Corp.; formerly Co-Head, London Office, Pareto Securities Ltd. from November 2012 to August 2017.
-Alessandro Bitelli British Columbia, Canada Director since July 11, 2016 Executive Vice President, Chief Financial Officer of Lundin Gold Inc. since 2016; formerly Chief Financial Officer of Orca Gold Inc. from 2013-2016.
-Paul McRae Vilamoura, Portugal Director since July 11, 2016 Formerly the Senior Vice-President, Projects, of Lundin Mining Corporation from 2012-2018; Director of Lundin Gold Inc. Wojtek A. Wodzicki British Columbia, Canada Director since May 12, 2016 President and Chief Executive Officer and a Director of NGEx Minerals; formerly President & Chief Executive Officer of Josemaria from April 17, 2009 to September 16, 2019; formerly President and Chief Executive Officer of Filo Mining from May 12, 2016 to September 11, 2017.
-Erin Johnston British Columbia, Canada Director since June 18, 2020 Managing Director of Lundin Foundation since 2016; formerly Director of Training Investment of Industry Training Authority until 2016.

-Name, Province and Country of Residence Period of Service as an Officer or Director Principal Occupation during the Past Five Years Jamie Beck Director and Chief President of the Corporation since September 16, British Columbia, Canada Executive Officer since 2019 and Chief Executive Officer and director of the June 19, 2020; Corporation since June 19, 2020; also Vice- President since President, Corporate Development of Josemaria; September 16, 2019; formerly Vice President, Corporate Development formerly Vice and Projects of the Corporation from February 1, President, Corporate 2017 to September 16, 2019; formerly Director, Development and Corporate Development of the Corporation from Projects since February August 16, 2016 to February 1, 2017 and Director, 1, 2017 Corporate Development of Josemaria from January 2, 2014 to February 1, 2017.
+Adam I. Lundin British Columbia, Canada Director since September 11, 2017; Chairman since June 19, 2020 President and Chief Executive Officer of Josemaria since September 16, 2019; formerly CEO of the Corporation from September 11, 2017 to June 19, 2020.
+Director of NGEx Minerals, Lundin Energy AB and the Lundin Foundation, a registered Canadian non-profit organization.
+Alessandro Bitelli British Columbia, Canada Director since July 11, 2016 Executive Vice President, Chief Financial Officer of Lundin Gold Inc. Wojtek A. Wodzicki British Columbia, Canada Director since May 12, 2016 President and CEO and a director of NGEx Minerals; formerly President and CEO of Josemaria from April 17, 2009 to September 16, 2019; formerly President and CEO of Filo Mining from May 12, 2016 to September 11, 2017.
+Erin Johnston British Columbia, Canada Director since June 18, 2020 Managing Director of Lundin Foundation.
+Jamie Beck British Columbia, Canada Director and CEO since June 19, 2020; President since September 16, 2019; formerly Vice President, Corporate Development and Projects since February 1, 2017 President, CEO and director; formerly Vice President, Corporate Development and Projects of the Corporation from February 1, 2017 to September 16, 2019; formerly Vice-President, Corporate Development of Josemaria from February 2017 to August 2019; formerly Director, Corporate Development of the Corporation from August 16, 2016 to February 1, 2017 and Director, Corporate Development of Josemaria from January 2, 2014 to February 1, 2017.
+Carmel Daniele London, United Kingdom Director since September 1, 2020 Chief Investment Officer of CD Capital Management Group Ltd., the fund manager of a number of private equity and mining funds.